asanka-J/Backend_CRM-UserAPI/README.md

 # CRM-backend
-simple api backend for CRM application for handling operations in User module
+simple api backend for CRM application to handle in User module auth and crud operation